johanneskasser/ducky-detector/README.md

 ### <a name="Quick_Start"></a>Quick Start

-A custom image is available under this [link](https://google.com).
+A custom image is available under this [link](https://drive.google.com/file/d/1rc4VAEZ_PBI_TmvLSsJv3klG4QjUyw9A/view?usp=sharing).
 The image contains a pre-installed version of the "Ducky Detector" utility, with the JoyIT 3,2" touchscreen already configured.
 The image can be flashed onto a SD card with the tool [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 The drop-down menu "Choose OS" contains the option "Custom Image" to choose flash the provided .img file.

 ![Raspberry Pi Imager](https://i.imgur.com/REnrDGa.png)

 Before booting the Raspberry Pi, the SD card needs to be inserted into the SD slot.

+Credentials for custom image:

+Username: `pi`
+Password: `duckyDetector`

 #### Troubleshooting quick start